AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

     Cons:

       * This method is ideal only for storing read-only data.
 This issue occurs because our code would need to be un-serialized to modify and build the object to add dependencies or database relations.
       * It is difficult to use database operations to search for these fields.
 Searching with this method is slow.
       * Extra care must be taken due to serialization/un-serialization that could break the code.
-This issue can cause an invalid JSON, or read errors during runtime.
+This issue can cause an invalid JSON or read errors during runtime.
       * These fields should be clearly declared in the code, so a developer can easily find them.
       * Other issues that can occur, for example, with some native PHP functions if you do not use [!DNL Adobe Commerce] wrapper methods provided by the core application.